Synerise: Research & Development

 In its own words, Synerise is “an engineering company, offensively introducing new products.”
 It focuses on the expansion in the field of intelligent systems.
 It cooperates with international corporations including retail, finance, telecommunications, and e-commerce, as well as research-and-development organizations.

 The company began working on a project The Development of Inference Technology and Prediction of Consumer Behavior for Automation of Marketing and Sales Processes, implemented under the European Funds’ Regional Operational Program of the Lesser Poland Voivodeship for 2014-2020.
 The project aims to develop prototype enforcement, and analytical modules supported by machine learning and artificial intelligence, integrated with multichannel platforms.

 In November 2020, Synerise open-sourced its AI algorithm Cleora, for recommendation and event prediction systems.
 In January 2023, the company introduced a behavioral-modeling AI platform BaseModel.
 The tool transforms raw data into behavioral profiles and makes personalized offers.
 It has been used in e-commerce, retail, hospitality, media, and banks, including BNP Paribas.

 Related initiatives

 Partnerships with universities

 Synerise cooperates with the AGH University of Krakow, the company co-finances new post-graduate business-and-technology studies in the field of internet marketing, along with digital economy studies.
 The programs were co-founded by Królewski.

 In August 2018, Synerise in cooperation with the Poznań University of Economics and Business established doctoral studies in data science in business and administration, as part of the Implementation Doctorate program organized by the Polish Ministry of Science and Higher Education, the first such program in Poland for professionals working on AI solutions.

 Wisła Kraków

 Since 2019, Synerise has been the official sponsor of the Polish football club Wisła Kraków (Królewski is its president and co-owner).
 In addition to the flagship team, the company also supports the Wisła Academy and the women's section.

+In 2026 it became the title sponsor of Henryk Reyman Municipal Stadium, entering a 3-year agreement totaling €780,000.